oneoffcoder/books/sphinx/python-dothis/source/basic-pattern-matching.rst

 When branching on the shape of structured data, pattern matching can be clearer than a long ``if``/``elif`` chain.

+Pattern matching becomes especially valuable when the condition depends on both the kind of input and the fields available on that input.
+It keeps the dispatch logic in one place and makes it easier to add new shapes without growing a fragile ladder of nested checks.

 .. note::

    Python 3.10+